Jason-Hargrove/100-days-of-code/README.md

 ### Day 39: November 23, 2021

 **Today's Progress:** Mintbean hackathon day 8.
 Troubleshot media queries and set up dark mode in React.
 **Thoughts:** It's amazing how the absence of a "}" can mess everything up.
-Pretty exited to be hitting the road - headed to Nashville for a concert!
+Pretty exited to be hitting the road - headed to Nashville!

 **Link to work:** [mandala-effect] (https://github.com/mandala-effect/mandala-effect-app.git)